 To achieve early success, the Board developed criteria to determine which projects the WSAS would undertake.
 The Board wanted to be certain to complete any tasks assigned by the state on time and within budget, creating a reputation for reliability for future sponsors.
 To become fully operational, the Board hired two staff members while creating operating systems to ensure effective management of sponsor and stakeholder relationships and metrics for performance.

-To date, WSAS has hosted eight annual symposia with corresponding proceedings on topics of importance to Washington State: cannabis research, climate change, the Columbia River treaty, translating scientific discoveries into solutions, health disparities, energy, sustainable water resources, and STEM education.
+To date, WSAS has hosted eleven annual symposia with corresponding proceedings on topics of importance to Washington State: cannabis research, climate change, the Columbia River treaty, translating scientific discoveries into solutions, health disparities, energy, sustainable water resources, and STEM education.
 WSAS has also worked with the Puget Sound Partnership, State Legislative Committees, the Washington State Departments of Agriculture, Commerce, and Fish and Wildlife, and the William D. Ruckelshaus Center, using the expertise of its members for the benefit of Washington State.

 The Academy also advances science in Washington State by informing and educating the public through activities such as newsletters, hosting roundtables on topics of emerging significance to the state, and supporting Washington State student participation in American Junior Academy of Science.

 The Washington State Academy of Sciences aims to be a premiere source of objective scientific and technical assessments on important issues, questions and problems to support informed public policy decisions in Washington State.
 To learn more about our mission, structure, and the ways that you can engage with us, click here.